rljc/SamSungDataClean/CodeBook.md

 - training :  7352 rows x 1+1+79 columns
 - test     :  2947 rows x 1+1+79 columns

-They are combined by rows, after adding to each a column codifying the phase (Traing or Test).
+Merge is performed by combination of rows, as each data set describes different observations on the same variables.

 ### Extract only the measurements on the mean and standard deviation for each measurement.

-The initial number of feature measurement columns is 561, which is cut down to 79 by filtering in only the columns of which name containes 'mean' or 'std' string.
+The initial number of feature measurement columns is 561, which is cut down to 79 by filtering in only the columns of which name contains 'mean' or 'std' string, as reauired.

 Note: we apply this prior to merging Training and Test data sets, in order to optimize performance.

 ### Use descriptive activity names to name the activities in the data set

-The initial activity information is captured as codes ranging from 1 to 6, which are tranformed into their textual equivalent WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING, by merging with data frame loaded from activity definitions stored in activity_labels.txt.
-Activity code columns is dropped after this merge.
+The initial activity information is captured as activity.code ranging from 1 to 6, which are tranformed into their textual equivalent WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING, by merging with the data frame loaded from activity definitions stored in activity_labels.txt. activity.code column is dropped after this merge.

-Feature measurement columns use short names that may be ambigous, so a few replacement are applied to the column names to clarify and have more descriptive names. colnames(hActivityRecognitionData3) <- thenewcolnames
+Feature measurement columns use short names that may be ambigous, so a few replacement are applied to the column names to clarify and have more descriptive names, e.g. replacing 'Acc' by 'accelerometer'.

 ### Save combined data set

-Combined Training+Test dataset is saved as "humanActivityRecognitionData.txt" file.
+The combined Training+Test dataset is saved as "humanActivityRecognitionData.txt" file.

 ### Creates a second, independent tidy data set with the average of each variable for each activity and each subject

+The following 2 operations are performed.

 1. Melt the data set, taking "activity.label" and "subject" as id variables, and the 79 feature measurement columns as  measured variables.
 2. Cast this data set with formula 'subject + activity.label ~ variable', so that subject varies slowest.
 Use mean as aggregate function.

 New data set is saved as [newAverageRecognitionData.csv](https://github.com/rljc/SamSungDataClean/blob/master/newAverageRecognitionData.csv) file

-## Not (out of scope)
+## Note (out of scope)

 The inertial signals measures contained in files within test/Inertial Signals and training/Inertial Signals sub directories are not included in the transformation.
 These files have dimensions of 7352 obs. of 128 variables for training, and 2947 obs. of  128 variables for test.
 This information captures the 128 readings by window corresponding to the sampling in fixed-width sliding windows of 2.56 sec and 50% overlap.
 Including them in the data set would create duplicate information and violate the "one observation per row" principle of tidy data, as this information was already processed and included in the 561 measurements.